November 14, 2016

 EVE-Central.com in the age of EVE Ascension

 After a week delay while the United States elected an authoritarian misogynist xenophobe (more on that in another post), CCP games will be releasing one of the most fundamental player-focused changes in EVE Online; free-to-play in the form of Alpha Clones.
 This is a critical inflection point in the history of the game I first picked up in 2003, as an alternative to Earth and Beyond MMO which was on its downward spiral.
+Either the F2P option will be ignored and EVE will not grow, or EVE will grow faster than ever before.
 Read more

 December 21, 2012